There's a trap a lot of guys fall into:

 Eventually, keeping up your medical routine might trigger an insecure reaction from your new boyfriend.
 He might hit you with the classic: "We're exclusive now.
 Don't you trust me?
 Why are you still taking that?"

 This is the trust trap.
-He is reading your medical routine as an accusation that you're going to cheat.
-You have to decouple your health from his ego.
+He's reading your medical routine as an accusation that you're going to cheat.
+The fix is to decouple your health from his ego.

 "I trust you 100%.
 But staying on my meds and getting my quarterly labs done is just my personal baseline.
 When I go in, they are checking my kidney function, my liver, and doing routine screenings.
 It’s like going to the gym or getting my teeth cleaned—it's a healthy habit.
 I do it for me, and it has nothing to do with us."